 Skyhawk Soccer | Phil McNamara - Head Coach

-Leading The University of Tennessee at Martin soccer program to back-to-back NCAA Tournament appearances is Phil McNamara, who was named UT Martin’s fourth head soccer coach on March 23, 2010.
+The University of Tennessee at Martin soccer program has grown into one of the top programs in Ohio Valley Conference history behind the work of head coach Phil McNamara, who enters his fifth season at the helm after being named UT Martin’s fourth head coach on March 23, 2010.

 One year after McNamara took the Skyhawks to the NCAA Tournament for the first time in program history, he posted arguably the best season in school history in 2012.
 UT Martin captured its first outright Ohio Valley Conference regular season championship on its way to a new program record for single-season winning percentage (.659, 13-6-3).
 In the NCAA Tournament, the Skyhawks pushed Southeastern Conference power Kentucky to the limit before a narrow 1-0 loss in overtime.

 For his efforts, McNamara garnered 2012 OVC Coach of the Year honors.
 He also presided over five players who were All-OVC performers, including Saphyra Coombs-James - the program's first-ever OVC Freshman of the Year.
 All in all, eight of McNamara's players earned All-OVC or All-OVC Tournament accolades in 2012.

 McNamara’s second season at UT Martin was a banner year, as the Skyhawks captured their first-ever OVC Tournament championship in 2011.
 UT Martin won a program-record six straight games from Oct.
 21 through Nov.
 6 on its way to a school record for victories (14) before falling to then-undefeated Memphis in its first NCAA Tournament match in school history.
 The Skyhawks boasted four players on the All-OVC team, including Melissa Govea (the league’s Defensive Player of the Year) and Brooke Robertson (the fourth player in program history to achieve All-OVC first team status in two different seasons).